Depth-efficient proofs of quantumness: Introduction

 where $p_{pre}$ denotes the success probability in the preimage test, $p_{eq}$ is the success probability in the equation test and $\text{negl}(\lambda)$ is a negligible function in the security parameter $\lambda$.

 The protocol described above crucially relies on the adaptive hardcore bit property to achieve \emph{soundness} against classical polynomial-time algorithms.
 Thus far, this property has only been shown for TCFs constructed from LWE~\cite{brakerski2018cryptographic}.
+It should also be noted that the above protocol is also a scheme for certifiable randomness generation: the bit $b$ obtained in the preimage test can be used as statistical randomness.

 Is it possible to construct proof of quantumness protocols based on other computational assumptions than the classical intractability of LWE?
 Yes, in fact it is not difficult to see that simple proofs of quantumness can be based on the classical intractability of \emph{factoring} or the \emph{discrete logarithm problem} (DLP): ask the prover to solve multiple instances of these problems using Shor's algorithm~\cite{shor1994algorithms}.
 Since their solutions can be classically verified efficiently and since the problems are assumed to be classically intractable, this immediately yields a proof of quantumness.
 The issue with doing this is that the prover has to run large instances of Shor's algorithm, which would require a fault-tolerant quantum computer~\cite{gidney2021factor}.
-Instead, as was show in~\cite{kahanamokumeyer2021classicallyverifiable}, one can construct proofs of quantumness based on factoring or DLP, in which the prover can implement smaller circuits than those required for Shor's algorithm.
+Instead, as was shown in~\cite{kahanamokumeyer2021classicallyverifiable}, one can construct proofs of quantumness based on factoring or DLP, in which the prover can implement smaller circuits than those required for Shor's algorithm.
 Such protocols would then be more amenable to experimental implementation on near-term devices.

 Let us briefly outline the approach in~\cite{kahanamokumeyer2021classicallyverifiable}.
 The idea is to consider TCFs that need not satisfy the adaptive hardcore bit property.
 Such TCFs can be constructed from more varied computational assumptions than LWE, including factoring, DLP or the ring-LWE problem~\cite{lyubashevsky2010ideal}.
 All of these are generally considered to be \emph{standard computational assumptions}.
 Having such a TCF, the protocol then proceeds in the same way as the one outlined above: the verifier requests that the prover prepare the state in~\ref{eqn:coherentf}, measure the function register obtaining the string $y$ and then send it to the verifier.
 The prover will be left with the state from~\ref{eqn:coherentf}.
 As before, the verifier will then instruct the prover to perform either a preimage test or an equation test.
 The preimage test is unchanged: the prover is asked to measure the state from~\ref{eqn:coherentf} in the computational basis and report back the result.